 The basic prerequisites for the undergraduate internship are to have completed 60 credit hours.
-This total must include at least 15 hours (5 courses) in Political Science with a minimum average of 70%.
+This total must include at least 12 credit hours (4 courses) in Political Science with a minimum average of 70% and permission of the instructor.
 Limited flexibility may be possible.

 If you meet these criteria, please submit your name, e-mail address, and MUN student number to the course administrator (currently Alex Marland) and complete the pre-enrollment questionnaire.
 To enroll in POSC 4600 you must complete an "add/drop" form and obtain the course administrator's signature; it cannot be added otherwise.

 - Think about career fields and organizations where you would like to work

 - Fill out and submit placement interests questionnaire

 - Submit a completed add/drop form to the course administrator for a signature to allow you to enroll in the course.
 This must be accompanied with a printout of the relevant area of your transcript in order to clearly demonstrate that you meet the prerequisite requirements (as mentioned above; a Student Self-Service printout is fine).
 The signed form will then need to be taken to the Head of the Department for another signature and then to the Registrar's Office for you to register.
 It is only once a student is registered that the course administrator will consent to initiating a job placement search.

 As Soon as You Are Registered in POSC 4600

 - Maintain regular communication with the course administrator about available placement options

 - Drop off a printed copy of your résumé and a cover letter at the front desk of the Centre for Career Development (Smallwood Centre, 4th Floor, UC 4002) during regular business hours for them to critique it; pick up the critiqued version 48 hours later for adjustment